n1tsu/generic-onvif-server/README.md

 * Configurations can be loaded with the parameter `--configs`, use it multiple time to load multiple files.
 * You can put all configurations in a single file but be sure to load PROFILE category last.
 * Example configurations can be found inside `configs` folder.
+* Default configurations search paths are `./onvif.config`and `/etc/generic-onvif-server/configs/onvif.config` if no configuration path is provided.
 * More details [here](configs/README.md)